cdsittampalam/documentation/docs/Deposit & Withdraw.md

   - [view deposit transactions]()
 - As the trade initiator, you can [create a withdrawal address]()
 - As the trade initiator, you can [create a transfer]()
-- As the trade initiator, you can [track progress]()in different ways
+- As the trade initiator, you can [track progress]() in different ways

 A custodian that is nominated can [approve a transaction]()